 You can’t have a beach without a good beach bar!
-Elements also have their own private beach club (right on the beach obviously) complete with a beach bar.
+Elements also have its own private beach club (right on the beach, obviously), complete with a beach bar.
 There is no shortage of beach chairs.
-You won’t have to leave your beach chair all day, the waiters will bring your drinks and even food.
+You won’t have to leave your beach chair all day.
+The waiters will bring your drinks and even food.

-If you are traveling light there is a washer & dryer in every unit which is also great for families with children.
-They are the perfect place to spend a week/a month or however much time you can get away to Mexico for.
+If you are traveling light, there is a washer & dryer in every unit, which is also great for families with children.
+They are the perfect place to spend a week or month, or however much time you can get away to Mexico.

-When you first check-in you’ll meet Miguel who will be your go-to guy if you need anything during your vacation in Playa del Carmen.
-He’ll show you to the room and everything you need to know about your room.
-Ask him for his favorite restaurants he can mark them on a Playa del Carmen map for you.
+When you first check-in, you’ll meet Miguel, who will be your go-to guy if you need anything during your vacation in Playa del Carmen.
+He’ll show you the room and everything you need to know about your room.
+Ask him for his favorite restaurants.
+He can mark them on a Playa del Carmen map for you.

-It’s always great to hear from the locals where their favorite places are, and if you are open to street food ask him about that too.
+It’s always great to hear from the locals where their favorite places are; if you are open to street food, ask him about that too.
 He also made our reservations to some of the best restaurants in Playa del Carmen.

 8. Nearby Restaurants

-There are a ton of great restaurants with a 10-minute walk from the condo, we love the smoothies & guacamole at El Sangha Rito right down the street.
-If you’re feeling lazy have Miguel order you in food or pick up a pizza at Salento 1 minute up the street.
+There are many great restaurants within a 10-minute walk from the condo.
+We love the smoothies & guacamole at El Sangha Rito right down the street.
+If you’re feeling lazy, have Miguel order you food or pick up a pizza at Salento, 1 minute up the street.

-Each condo also has a complete kitchen and grill, head to Walmart or Mega to cook a meal in.
+Each condo also has a complete kitchen and grill.
+Head to Walmart or Mega to cook a meal.
 Make sure to check out our complete list of the best restaurants in Playa del Carmen.

 9. Nearby Day Trips

 There are a ton of things to do in Playa del Carmen and great day trips near Playa del Carmen.
 We highly suggest renting a car for a few days.
-We always rent our car on Rentalcars.com, they have the best prices and free cancelations.
+We always rent our car on Discovercars.com.
+They have the best prices and free cancelations.

-Driving in Mexico is relatively easy once you get out of Playa del Carmen, the roads are well marked and we’ve never had an issue.
-Rental cars for some reason are really cheap we typically pay $1-15 a day for the standard car.
-Here are our top 5 places to visit near Playa del Carmen.
+Driving in Mexico is relatively easy once you get out of Playa del Carmen.
+The roads are well marked, and we’ve never had an issue.
+Discovery Cars, for some reason, are really cheap.
+We typically pay $25-40 a day for the standard car.
+Here are our top places to visit near Playa del Carmen.